MWieland/h3h/README.md

 > NOTE: Conversion to H3 grid is done on-the-fly (no need to run `--convert` before)

 #### 2. Normalization
 Values of converted input layers are normalized to range [0, 1] with a minmax scaler with rejection bounds.
-Setting `NORMALIZATION_QUANTILES` enables to scale to quantile range and reduce effect of extreme values.
+Setting `NORMALIZATION_QUANTILES` enables to scale to quantile range and to reduce effects of extreme values.

 > NOTE: Vector input layers require an attribute field with name "value", which will be used for normalization.
 E.g., to count the number of building points per grid cell, make sure to have an attribute column with name "value" and all values set to 1.

 #### 3. Log-linear pooling
-The normalized H3 input layers are combined by using a loglinear pooling operator.
+The normalized H3 input layers are combined by using a log-linear pooling operator.
 Each layer is assigned a `POOLING_WEIGHT`, which controls their influence on the final result.
 Higher weight values generally refer to more focus.
 The result is a hotspot map with range [0, 1].

 > NOTE: If `POOLING_WEIGHTS_AUTO=true`, optimal pooling weights are identified by minimizing the Kullback Leibler divergence between proxy information layers and predicted hotspots.